Missing teeth can detract from your smile and affect your oral health.

 Maintain good oral hygiene by caring for your dental implants just as you would your natural teeth.
 Floss around the implants and brush them to keep them clean and to help prevent gum disease.
 Special instruments are needed to thoroughly clean dental implants, so keep your regularly scheduled appointments for dental cleanings and exams.

 Advantages and Disadvantages

-- When a tooth is lost, jawbone shrinkage occurs.
-An implant stimulates your jawbone like a tooth root and helps prevent further shrinkage.
+- When a tooth is lost, jawbone shrinkage and bone loss can occur.
+An implant stimulates your jawbone like a tooth root and helps prevent shrinkage.